breadsandvich/TF2HUD/README.md

 # TF2 HUD
-Yo!
-I'm BreadSandvich, and I'm making a TF2 HUD.
-It probably won't be the greatest thing ever, but I'm doing my best.
-Work will probably be really slow and uncommon, though.
-Right now only 1920x1080 resolutions are fully supported, but I'll be sure to make versions for other resolitions in the near future.
+Hello!
+I'm BreadSandvich, and I'm making a custom TF2 HUD.
+It's certainly not the greatest thing ever, and will most likely never be finished, but it's slowly getting there.
+Feel free to download/test/edit as you wish.
+You can also add me on Steam at /id/BreadSandvich to give me feedback which I would appreciate greatly.

-If you do decide to download it, I hope you enjoy it.
-Please add me on Steam at /id/BreadSandvich to send me feedback.
-Any recommendations would be very helpful!
+Thanks!